vkraucunas/promisesIntro/instructions/example/step-2.md

 ##### Before moving on to the next section, answer the following:

-1. Why do you need the second function?
-Do you need the first function?
-1. If you haven't already, refactor the above code with `.catch()` -- check out [the docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/catch) for more information on how it works.
+1. Refactor the above code with `.catch()` -- check out [the docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/catch) for more information on how it works.

 [[Back](step-1.md)] - [[Continue](step-3.md)]